 During the spring semester, two courses are offered in a three-weekend in-person series.
 Two weekends take place in New York City, and the third is in Ithaca, providing students from the Two-Year MBA and the Johnson Cornell Tech MBA programs an opportunity to collaborate and build connections across campuses.

 The goal of the Fintech Three-Weekend Course is to provide hands-on learning in the emerging financial technology sector.
-A confluence of events and trends have set the stage for large-scale technological disruption of the financial services industry.
+A confluence of events and trends has set the stage for large-scale technological disruption of the financial services industry.
 Financial institutions are keenly embracing the digital economy, and banks have renewed their focus on technology-driven products and market innovation.

 The Fintech course exposes students to startup ideas and ventures, technical concepts, and real-world case studies of technology applications in multiple areas of the financial services industry.
 Through our collaborative and interdisciplinary approach, students also run a project to put their coursework into practice.